Southern Food History

-Prior to the Civil War, most southerners were subsistence farmers who lived off the land.
+Before the Civil War, most Southerners were subsistence farmers who lived off the land.
 Pork and chicken, not cattle, were typically raised.
 Farmers working outside needed a lot of calories to get through the day, therefore they indulged in big breakfasts and suppers.

 Louisiana is where French and Spanish cuisines married local ingredients to create completely unique cuisines.
 Native Americans had long used filé powder (powdered sassafras leaves) as a thickening ingredient, and it is a regular mainstay of Creole and Cajun cooking.
 Spanish rice-based paella evolved into jambalaya, a rice dish with shrimp, oysters, chicken or ham.
 France's bouillabaisse was transformed into Cajun gumbo, with the help of a roux base (flour and pork fat) and okra [source: Hanson].

 Changing demographics continue to add to Southern food's diversity.
 Miami's large Cuban population has contributed a completely new Cuban element to the area's culinary traditions.